SECTION 1. INTRODUCTION – 3 minutes

 6. What measures or technologies are currently used to prevent drones from entering restricted airport areas?

-Thank you.
 That is the end of the test.